-Visiting 7 Natural Wonders of the World
+Visiting The 7 Natural Wonders Of The World

-By Amanda Mesa | Published on December 7, 2021
+By Amanda Mesa | Published on July 16, 2025

 Even if you can't name them all, you've probably heard of the 7 Wonders of the World.
 However, the lesser-known truth is that there are several different categories of world wonders.
-The Seven Wonders of the Ancient World, for example, include man-made architectural marvels that date back millennia, such as the Great Pyramid of Giza, the Temple of Artemis at Ephesus and the Colossus of Rhodes.
+The Ancient Wonders of the World, for example, include man-made architectural marvels that date back millennia, such as the Great Pyramid of Giza, the Temple of Artemis at Ephesus and the Colossus of Rhodes.
 Very few of these still exist today, but the ones that still stand strong are popular cruise destinations.

 Experience the Wonder of the Grand Canyon